shivanigangadharan/Markdown/README.md

 # Markdown

-p*readme* file uses extension of *.md* which stands for **markdwon**.
-This is used for documentation work on github and various other  places.
+*readme* file uses extension of *.md* which stands for **markdown**.
+This is used for documentation work on GitHub and various other  places.

 -----

 # Heading 1

-use '#' before any line to make a heading1 '##' for heading2 and so on.
-There should be a space between '#' and the heading
+Use '#' before any line to make a heading1 '##' for heading2 and so on.
+There should be a space between '#' and the heading.

 ## Heading 2

-double enter to show distinct paragraphs.
+Double enter to show distinct paragraphs.

 ## *Italic*
 use star at start and end of the word or sentence to show it in italic. * *example* *.
 There should be no space between the star and the word or sentence.

 ## **Bold**

 Just like italics, use double star to show bold words.  ** **bold** ** .
 There should be no space between the star and the word or sentence.